pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

+## 6.7.0
+- If you are using the specific settings 'max. items' option for ObjectBricks & Fieldcollections on your class definition, then API will validate the max limit on save() calls from now on.

 ## 6.6.2
 - class `ElementDescriptor` has been moved from 'Pimcore\Model\Version' to 'Pimcore\Model\Element'.
 The BC layer will be removed in 7.
 Use the following [migration scripts](https://gist.github.com/weisswurstkanone/a63f733fe58930778f41c695f862724a) to migrate your version and recyclebin files